 Chapter 26 Wednesday, 1645 hours (4:45 PM)

-Joshua put his talk with Brian out of his mind.
-He had work to do.
-First he had to attend to a second redefinition of the Ministry of Information.
-The jamming of the walkie-talkies had left them with nothing to do, especially now that the jamming was full time.
+Joshua was putting the finishing touches on a second redefinition of the Ministry of Information.
+The jamming of the walkie-talkies had left them with nothing to do.
 Joshua wasn't particularly upset with the jamming.
 It was part of the game.
 He had done something the police didnt like, the incident with the snake woman, and they had reciprocated with another petty harassment.
 The lack of communications between Calfers was an inconvenience in the 265 acre zoo, but the Ministry could handle it.
 Now they had a new function and a new name, The Pony Express.

 "Couldnt you use another frequency, another TV channel?" asked Joshua.